CollierCZ/docs-media/java-rx-sdk-reame.md

     }
 ));

-// Prepare configuration object (note there are other parameters for e.g. preview API key) DeliveryConfig config = DeliveryConfig.newConfig(projectId)
+// Prepares configuration object (Note that there are also other parameters, for example, preview API key) DeliveryConfig config = DeliveryConfig.newConfig(projectId)
     .withTypeResolvers(typeResolvers);
 ```